The Nature of David Suzuki

 Because they were Japanese-Canadian, during World War II David and the Suzuki family were sent to a Japanese internment camp and their family business was sold.
 When the war ended they were forced to move east, first to Leamington, Ontario and then settling in London, Ontario.

 David Suzuki married high school girlfriend Setsuko Sunahara in 1958, and their three children Tamiko (b.
 1960), Troy (b.1962), and Laura (b.
 1964) were born before the Suzuki’s divorced in 1965.
 Suzuki earned a BA in Biology and a PhD in Zoology, and worked as a professor in genetics at U.B.C.
 (University of British Columbia) from 1963 until he retired in 2001.

-Suzuki first came on to the nation's television screens with Suzuki on Science (1970-1972), a children's show.
-Below, a young David Suzuki talked on CBC in 1972 about stereotyping, racism, and the role geneticism.
+Suzuki first came on to the nation’s television screens with Suzuki on Science (1970-1972), a children’s show.

 From 1975-1979 Suzuki hosted the weekly science news radio program on CBC Quirks & Quarks, as well as Science Magazine (1975-1979), a half-hour weekly television show aimed at adults hosted by David Suzuki.

 In 1979, Suzuki took over hosting duties for the CBC television documentary series The Nature of Things, which is still airing today.
-Below, host David Suzuki was featured in a CBC The Nature of Things 50th anniversary clip in 2010.

 In between these duties, David Suzuki has hosted other television series for the Discovery Channel, PBS, and other organizations.
 Suzuki’s passionate support of conservation, environmentalism and activism around climate change has made him a household name around the world.